-A. The primary focuses of the snitch referee, subject to the discretion of the head referee are:

-i.
-Watching plays around the snitch runner including knockouts and potential catches.

-ii.
-Ruling whether the snitch runner is down and counting the three second head start.

-iii.
-Enforcing snitch handicaps.

-B. The snitch referee must not provide any additional advice or warnings to the snitch runner during the game to help them avoid being caught, including but not limited to the locations, substitutions, and tactics of the seekers.

-C. The snitch referee may stop play only in the following instances:

-i.
-They believe that a snitch catch may have been successful.

-ii.
-The snitch runner is injured or needs to be replaced.

-iii.
-The snitch ball or snitch shorts become defective and need to be replaced.
+- A. The primary focuses of the snitch referee, subject to the discretion of the head referee are: - i.
+Watching for false starts on "Brooms up." - ii.
+Watching plays around the snitch runner including knockouts and potential catches. - iii.
+Ruling whether the snitch runner is down and counting the three second head start. - iv.
+Enforcing snitch handicaps. - v.
+Informing the snitch runner when they believe that a seeker is defending the snitch runner and they believe that the snitch runner may not have noticed. - B. The snitch referee must not provide any additional advice or warnings to the snitch runner during the game to help them avoid being caught, including but not limited to the locations, substitutions, and tactics of the seekers. - C. The snitch referee may stop play only in the following instances: - i.
+They believe that a snitch catch may have been successful. - ii.
+The snitch runner is injured or needs to be replaced. - iii.
+The snitch ball or snitch shorts become defective and need to be replaced. - iv.
+They believe a false start has occurred on "Brooms Up."